Arendal: Climate

+The municipality of Arendal is split into two climate zones: a temperate oceanic climate (Köppen: Cfb) along the coast and a humid continental climate (Köppen: Dfb) inland.
+Precipitation is abundant and spread out year-round, but peaks during autumn.
+While easterlies occasionally bring heavy, disruptive snowfall during winter, temperatures fluctuating around 0°C means that the snow is susceptible to melting.
+Summers are generally sunny and mild, with daytime temperatures between 19°C and 24°C.

+Torungen Lighthouse is a maritime weather station located 3 km into the open sea, and about 7 km from the city of Arendal.
+Because of its maritime location, winters tend to be milder and summers cooler than on the mainland.
+The all-time low is from January 1942, and the all-time high is from June 1995.

 Economy

 In 2018 the service sector had 82% of the jobs in the municipality.
 As of 2020, part of the site for Eyde Energipark, an industrial park, has been leveled: 100 maal or 100,000 sq.m. has been leveled for the first phase of construction of a battery factory (for car batteries and ship batteries), scheduled for 2023.

 Attractions

 Townscape

 In the middle of the town centre of Arendal is an area with wooden houses dating back to the 17th century.
 This area is called Tyholmen, and is what is left of buildings from before the 19th century.
 The inner harbour of Arendal is called "Pollen", where the fish market, pubs, and restaurants are located.
 Trinity Church dominates the skyline of this area.

 Arendal has grown from a traditional sleepy summer-town (with culture activities just in the summer) to a more "all year" city.
 The building of the new library and the combined city hall/concert house has greatly improved culture life.